Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Multiloop topologies with multiple number of edges in each edge set

-The implementation of the algorithm for these cases requires a total number of eighteen and thirty qubits respectively; the quantum circuit depth is sixteen and fourty six.
-The quantum circuit implemented for the topology configuration in Eq.~\eqref{eq:4eloop2edges-a} is shown in Fig.~\ref{fig:qc4eloops}.
+The implementation of the algorithm for these two cases requires a total number of eighteen and thirty thirty-one qubits, respectively, compared to thirty-three and fifty for the binary-clause approach.
+In terms of the quantum circuit depth, it is sixteen for Fig.~\ref{fig:Topologies2}C and forty-six for Fig.~\ref{fig:Topologies2}D, hence a maximum quantum circuit depth of forty-six for any four-eloop topology independently of the number of edges.
+Similar to the previous cases of three eloops, the four-eloop topology associated to Eq.~\eqref{eq:4eloop2edges-a} does not need to test additional eloop clauses besides the minimum requirement.
+The quantum circuit for Fig.~\ref{fig:Topologies2}C is shown in Fig.~\ref{fig:qc4eloops}.

-The topology associated to Eq.~\eqref{eq:4eloop2edges-b} requires thirty qubits which is within the capacities of Qiskit, nevertheless the number of shots needed to select all the causal configurations is beyond the Qiskit simulator capacities.
-Similar to the previous cases of three eloops, the topology associated to Eq.~\eqref{eq:4eloop2edges-a} do not need to test additional eloop clauses besides the minimum requirement.
-For the topology configuration in Eq.~\eqref{eq:4eloop2edges-b} with two edges in all the sets, it is necessary to check clauses with two and three subloops or equivalently, with four and five sets of edges, giving a total of thirteen eloop clauses for all the causal configurations.
+For the four-eloop topology configuration in Fig.~\ref{fig:Topologies2}D with two edges in all the sets of edges, it is necessary to check additional eloop clauses, considering those associated with sub-eloops generated with four and five edge sets, \Eq{eq:4eloopextra}, giving a total of thirteen eloop clauses for all the causal configurations.